-My goal is to create a nurturing, educational and inspirational place for you to renew your soul by connecting with the ancient wisdom of trees.
+My goal is to create a nurturing, educational and inspirational place to renew your soul by connecting with the ancient wisdom of trees.

-The World Tree is also known as the “Axis Mundi.”
-The Axis Mundi represents a giant tree or pole that runs through the earth’s core.
+The World Tree known as the “Axis Mundi” represents a giant tree pole that runs through the earth’s core.
 Earth revolves daily on this axis.
 The Anima Mundi is known as the World Soul representing the collective soul of Earth.

-The word “sacred” is synonymous with the concept of “divine” as the “shining ones in the sky.”
-Geometry is Greek for “geos/earth” and “metron/measure.”
-Together this translates as the “divine measuring of the earth,” or “divine and earthly measurements.”
-By measuring the stars and planets in relationship to the earth, sun and moon, mankind gave birth to astronomy, math, calendars and time.
-Trees were the first sundial that tracked time, tree circles helped to create calendars that gave birth to agriculture and the cultivation of trees for food and medicine.
+The word “sacred” is synonymous with the concept of “divine,” which means the “shining ones in the sky.”
+The word geometry is Greek for “geos/earth” and “metron/measure.”
+Together this translates as the “divine measuring of earth,” or “divine and earthly measurements.”
+These sacred measurements inspired the mind to attain the “knowledge” of astronomy, math and medicine.

 One of the greatest stories that trees share with us is that of life and death.

-They release their leaves in fall (death), draw on their inner resources in winter (rebirth), sprout new life in spring (birth) and spread their branches in summer (life.)
+Trees show us how to move through the seasons of life by releasing their leaves in fall (death), drawing on their inner resources in winter (rebirth), sprouting new life in spring (birth) and spreading their branches in summer (life).
 Eventually, each and every tree experiences a larger more permanent physical death just as humans do.
-Once their vital life force leaves they gradually decompose and become one with the earth from which they came, but the spirit of the tree lives on.
+Once their vital life force leaves and they no longer breath they gradually decompose and become one with the earth, but the spirit of the tree continues on.

-For the majority of cultures, certain “elder” trees were seen as sacred ancestors who were revered and often worshipped.
-Many trees were seen as guardians of the land who served as connectors between the past, present and future.
-Eventually mankind created gods and goddesses beyond themselves as a way to reflect their own desires and dreams of immortality.
+Many cultures honored “elder” trees as sacred ancestors who were revered and often worshipped.
+These trees were seen as the guardians of the land who carried the wisdom of the past, present and future.
+Eventually humans created gods and goddesses beyond themselves and the trees as a way to reflect their desires and dreams of immortality.

-For some cultures, this ushered in a time of harmony, for others it signaled a time of mind expansion, for a powerful few, they saw it as man’s triumph over nature.
-Each culture began to create their own unique understanding of the universe and their relationship with the cosmos and nature.
-This led to the creation of numerous mythical stories between trees and humans as metaphors of humanity, creation, life and death.
+For some cultures, this ushered in a time of harmony, for others it signaled a time of mind expansion.
+But, for a powerful few it was seen as man’s triumph over nature.
+Each culture created their own unique understanding of their interrelationship with the cosmos and nature.
+This led to the creation of mythical stories of trees as metaphors for creation and gods.

 During the mid-20th Century, Swiss psychoanalyst, Carl Jung (1875-1961) pioneered the field of behavioral psychology.
 He studied concepts such as individuation, the conscious and unconscious self, and the collective unconscious.
 He classified “archetypes” as aspects of the human condition.
 Jung felt that the human psyche was “by nature religious,” and what set humans apart from other species was their search for meaning in both life and death.
 He theorized that the psyche individuated (or separated) itself from its soul in search of its unique purpose in life.
 Yet during this quest for purpose, the psyche ultimately longed to return home to the soul and feel whole.
-As a result of his work, Jung saw trees as the archetype of the psyche and mandalas as the archetype of wholeness.
+As a result of his work, Jung saw trees as the archetype of the psyche.

-As monotheism (belief in one god) was enforced throughout the Roman Empire, the stories inspired by trees were banned.
-The wisdom of nature became as source of fear, which plummeted Europe into darkness for the next 1300 years.
+As monotheism (belief in one god) spread throughout the world, the original stories inspired by trees were banished and forbidden.
+The wisdom of nature and trees became a source of fear, which plummeted Europe into darkness for nearly 1300 years.

-When Old World explorers began discovering the New World, they encountered many “new” trees, with new stories and medicinal benefits.
-Inspired by these New World trees, scholars and cultural leaders began rediscovering the knowledge and wisdom of trees and nature.
-This awareness ushered in the Renaissance and the Age of Enlightenment.
-It is interesting to note that both the Kabbalah (Tree of Life) and the Tarot appeared during the late Renaissance.
+When Old World explorers discovered the New World, they encountered numerous new trees, with new stories and medicinal benefits.
+Inspired by these findings, scholars and cultural leaders began rediscovering the wisdom of trees.
+This awareness help usher in the Renaissance and the Age of Enlightenment.

-The trees of the world have been holding onto our stories to remind us that we are the ones who created them.
-It is time to remember our stories so we can heal ourselves and our world.
+The trees of the world have been holding onto our stories to remind us that we are the ones who wrote them.
+By honoring the weaving of our shared story and the many cultures that created them we can heal the separation that exists within ourselves and our world.

-I invite you to explore this site and read the many Tree Stories that have shaped our collective memory.
-Together we can help each other grow in love.
+I invite you to explore this site and enjoy the many Tree Stories that shape our collective memory.

 “The Tree of Life lives within each of us, helping us awaken to our true nature.
 Let us reach out with branches of compassion, connect with each other through our shared roots, and hold space for all to grow and feel loved.” – Laural Virtues Wauters